Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Pledge**: As a ritual during your long rest, you can select an ally to be named _Worthy_.
 The worthy creature can add 1d6 to all ability checks and saving throws until you select a new _Worthy_ target.

 **Sacrifice**: Whenever the _Worthy_ ally is within 60 feet of you and takes damage, you take half of that damage as nonmigatiable damage and they take half damage instead.
-Whenever the _Worthy_ ally deals damage, you heal equal to your proficiency bonus, up to a maximum of five times each round.
+Whenever the _Worthy_ ally deals damage to a creature, you heal equal to your proficiency bonus, up to a maximum of four times each round.

 **Health**: You gain hit points equal to your hit dice.